galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 {: .hands_on}

+The ToolFactory form collects all the information needed for a new Galaxy tool.
+It is a little complex as a result, because a tool can have
+- dependencies,
+- input files to be selected from the user's history then passed on the command line as parameters to the script.
+- output files to be written to the user's history, paths determined at tool execution passed as parameters to the script
+- additional command line parameters that the user can control on the new tool form and are passed as parameters to the
+- a script.

+The form collects these, many as Galaxy form repeats such as inputs, outputs and user parameters.
+That means the Toolfactory could potentially generate very complicated tools given sufficient patience.
+It is better for simple tools.

-Probably the best way is to take a look at each sample tool.
-Think about how the options have been configured and what kinds of scripts this can be used for.
-Try extending each sample.
-Use the form as the basis for a new tool.
-Press `execute` to rerun the job and generate a new toolshed archive and report.
+Probably the best way to explore the kinds of tasks that can be achieved with simple scripts is to take a look at each sample tool.
+See how the options have been configured and what kinds of scripts this could be used for in your work.
+You can easily add new parameters to extend the toy examples and create tools of use to your users.
+Give the edited form a new tool name, press `execute` and rerun the job to generate a new toolshed archive and report.

 Consider the trivial `Hello` tool example.
 It is easily extended to suit many situations where a tool is needed quickly for a workflow.
 Try adding another parameter.
 For example, the planemo `lint` and `test` tool examples (described below) can be derived by adding a history toolshed archive as input, plus a few more lines of bash script.